 To make this easy chocolate waffle recipe, you are going to need

-- All-purpose flour : This recipe uses all purpose flour.
-Don’t try to substitute with self raising flour because you will not get the right results.
+- All-purpose flour: This recipe uses all-purpose flour.
+Don’t substitute it with self-raising flour as you may not get the same results.

-- Baking powder & baking soda : These help the waffles rise
+- Baking powder & baking soda: These leavening agents help the waffles rise.

 - Salt: This gives flavour to the waffles.
 Without salt, your waffles may taste a bit bland.

 - Buttermilk: You can use store-bought buttermilk or make your own buttermilk by adding 1 tablespoon of vinegar or lemon juice to 1 cup of whole milk.
 Stir and allow to stand for 15 minutes before using.

 - Unsalted butter: Use good quality butter as well and to ensure you are using the right measurements, you should first measure out your butter before melting it.